chanjdaniel/FocusFlow/README.md

 ### nwPlus HackCamp 2023 project

 ## **Project Description:**
-With accessebility, diversity and inclusivity in mind.
-We thought of creating a chrome extention for debatably the most used browser out there.
+With accessibility, diversity and inclusivity in mind, we thought of creating a chrome extension to improve readability of online text.
 This extension is aimed at helping users with ADHD to better focus when reading webpages.
-By creating an overlay, using bionic font and the ability to highlight lines, it allows users to beter focus on whatever webpage they are reading.
+Our chrome extension first creates an overlay containing only relevant text to block out distracting ads and page elements.
+Then, the text is modified to facilitate the bionic reading method which reduces the mental strain of reading long articles.

 This is a front project that was made using Chrome API, Webkit tools, JS, HTML & CSS.